Table of Contents

 did:btc1 requires resolvers to have complete coverage of all relevant Beacon Signals and the associated updates for a specific did:btc1 to prevent Late Publishing.
 This means that the updates MUST be available to resolver at the time of resolution.
 It is the responsibility of DID controllers to persist this data, otherwise the consequence is that the DID MAY not be resolvable (depending on data accessibility from the perspective of the resolver).
 DID controllers MAY store DID Update Payloads on a Content Addressable Storage (CAS) system.
 DID controllers SHOULD consider that in some constrained environments it is preferable to discard a DID and replace it with a newly issued DID, rather than rotating a key.

-6.2.2 Aggregator Beacon Address Verification
+6.2.2 Aggregate Beacon Address Verification

-An Aggregator Beacon Address SHOULD be an n-of-n Pay-to-Taproot (P2TR) address, with a cohort key contributed to the n by each of the cohort participants.
+An Aggregate Beacon Address SHOULD be an n-of-n Pay-to-Taproot (P2TR) address, with a cohort key contributed to the n by each of the cohort participants.
 DID controllers participating in aggregation cohorts SHOULD verify the Beacon address is an n-of-n and that one of the n keys is the cohort key provided to the Beacon coordinator.
 This can be achieved only by constructing the address for themselves from the set of cohort keys which the coordinator SHOULD provide.

-6.2.3 Aggregator Beacon Signal Verification
+6.2.3 Aggregate Beacon Signal Verification

 Beacon Signals from Aggregators that a DID controller is a participant of will either announce an update for their DID or will contain no update for their DID.
 The DID controller SHOULD verify that the Beacon Signal announces the update they expect (or no update) for all Beacon Signals broadcast by Aggregators before authorizing them.
 If they do not, then invalidation attacks become possible where a Beacon Signal announces an update for a DID that cannot be retrieved, causing the DID to be invalidated.